-East Yorkshire might not be the first place you think of to go camping, but Diane and John been won over on a four-day trip to Beverley with bikes and their vintage Eriba caravan.
+East Yorkshire might not be the first place you think of to go camping, but Diane and John were won over on a four-day trip to Beverley with bikes and their vintage Eriba caravan.

 “Some people questioned why we were going camping in Beverley,” says Diane.
 “Although I love coastal camping and mountain scenery, I also enjoy calm rural areas, especially when they’re flat and ideal for cycling.
 Beverley itself is totally bike-friendly with cycle paths everywhere, two Sustrans cycle routes passing through and the Transpennine Trail nearby.”